ISAAKiel/r_tutorial_caa_2018/README.md

   qpdf
 ```

-* [Rtools](https://cran.r-project.org/bin/windows/Rtools/) (only for windows users): It might not be necessary for this workshop, but it's inevitable if you want to use R beyond very basic applications.
+* [Rtools](https://cran.r-project.org/bin/windows/Rtools/) (only for Windows users): It might not be necessary for this workshop, but it's inevitable if you want to use R beyond very basic applications.

 ### Data
 In the course of the tutorial we will 'create' small amounts of data ourselves or download them from publicly accessible repositories.
 It is not necessary to import data beforehand.
 However, it may make sense to bring your own data with you so that the steps can be carried out using this data.